Travel to Portugal during Covid-19: What you need to know before you go

 What are the restrictions?

 These restrictions reflect arrivals to mainland Portugal.
-For instructions going to the Azores or Madeira, see here.
-For mainland Portugal, those coming from the main tranche of destinations, including EU countries, must produce either a PCR test taken within 72 hours of boarding, an antigen test taken within 48 hours or boarding, or a valid EU digital Covid certificate.
+For instructions on going to the Azores or Madeira, see here.
+For mainland Portugal, those coming from the main tranche of destinations -- including EU countries -- must produce either a PCR test taken within 72 hours of boarding, an antigen test taken within 48 hours or boarding, or a valid EU digital Covid certificate.
 Children under 12 do not need to have a test.
 All passengers must also complete a passenger locator card before departure.
 From the UK, travelers aged 12 or older must also show a negative PCR test taken within 72 hours of departure, or an antigen test taken within 48 hours.
 However, they must then either produce a vaccination certificate, showing completion of the cycle over 14 days ago, or quarantine for 14 days.
 The quarantine must be approved by the European Medicines Agency.
 Unvaccinated under-18s may skip quarantine if accompanied by vaccinated adults.
 Those undergoing quarantine should register at travel.sef.pt.

 Arriving by sea entails the same entry regulations.
 Arriving by rail or train, those coming from the main list of destinations have no restrictions.
 Again, those coming from the UK must either show proof of vaccination or must quarantine for 14 days.